dxg76/request_logic_VM/README.md

 *Devan Rivera*:
 Successful compilation of decoder logic
 Needs further implementation of length to play audio files to completion

+- 3/13-3/15/2025
+*Dante Gordon*:
+Adjusted phrasing of MRSTV's responses to the user to make browsing the menus easier and more intuitive.
+Began experimenting with states using an integer variable to keep track of individual states.
+An "idle mode", in this mode MRSTV would not speak to the user and transcribe less frequently, a "selection state" where MRSTV and the user interact to make a snack selection, a "payment state", and a "vend state"

 - 3/22/25
 *Devan Rivera*